 The first season of American Horror Story, subtitled Murder House, premiered in 2011 and kicked off the cultural phenomenon that’s spawned nine more seasons and a spinoff — and obsessive tracking of who’s appeared on which season.

-And while it’s not hard to remember recurring favorites like Evan Peters, Sarah Paulson and Jessica Lange, the same can’t be said for one-season — or even one-episode — guest stars, such as Adam Levine, Jenna Dewan and Naomi Campbell.
+While it’s not hard to remember recurring favorites like Evan Peters, Sarah Paulson and Jessica Lange, the same can’t be said for one season — or even one episode — guest stars, such as Adam Levine, Jenna Dewan and Naomi Campbell.

-Scroll through for the American Horror Story guest stars you may have forgotten about.
+Keep scrolling for more American Horror Story guest stars you may have forgotten about: